 - 4.1.
-Paid parental leave shall not be counted against or deducted from the employee's sick, vacation, or other accrued leave. - 4.1.1.
-Paid parental leave is in addition to any other leave authorized by law, section, or policy. - 4.1.2.
-Whether an employee has exhausted Family and Medical Leave does not affect eligibility for paid parental leave. - Section 5: Requesting Use of Paid Parental Leave - 5.1.
-Eligible employees may take paid parental leave in one continuous period or may take intermittent use of paid parental leave.
+Paid Parental Leave shall not be counted against or deducted from the employee's sick, vacation, or other accrued leave. - 4.1.1.
+Paid Parental Leave can be in addition to any other leave authorized by law, section, or policy, or can run concurrently. - 4.1.2.
+Whether an employee has exhausted Family and Medical Leave does not affect eligibility for Paid Parental Leave.

+Section 5: Requesting Use of Paid Parental Leave

+5.1.
+Eligible employees may take Paid Parental Leave in one continuous period or may take intermittent use of Paid Parental Leave.

 - 5.1.1.
-Requests for intermittent use of paid parental leave are subject to approval as stated in items 5.4 and 5.5. - 5.2.
-Whenever possible, eligible employees shall notify their supervisor at least 10 weeks in advance of their intention to use paid parental leave. - 5.2.1.
-Employees may withdraw their request for paid parental leave at any time. - 5.3.
+Requests for intermittent use of Paid Parental Leave are subject to approval as stated in items 5.4 and 5.5. - 5.2.
+Whenever possible, eligible employees shall notify their supervisor and the Office of Human Resources and Organizational Development (HROD) at least 10 weeks in advance of their intention to use Paid Parental Leave. - 5.2.1.
+Paid Parental Leave should be formally requested and is subject to approval by HROD (Paid Parental Leave Request Form is available on the College's intranet). - 5.2.2.
+Employees may withdraw their request for Paid Parental Leave at any time. - 5.3.
 Absent unusual circumstances, the employee shall be required to comply with the College's leave request procedures. - 5.4.
-The College shall not deny, delay, or require intermittent use of paid parental leave to employees who gave birth and seek to use paid parental leave in one continuous period. - 5.5.
-For all other employees, the College may delay providing paid parental leave or may provide paid parental leave intermittently if it determines that providing the leave will cause a public safety concern.
-For example, the extension of paid parental leave to an eligible employee who did not give birth may constitute a public safety concern if: - 5.5.1.
-Providing the paid parental leave would result in staffing levels below what is required by federal or state law to maintain operational safety; or - 5.5.2.
-Providing the paid parental leave may impact the health or safety of staff, patients, residents, offenders, or other individuals the College is required by law to protect; and - 5.5.3.
+The College shall not deny, delay, or require intermittent use of Paid Parental Leave to employees who gave birth and seek to use Paid Parental Leave in one continuous period. - 5.5.
+For all other employees, the College may delay providing Paid Parental Leave or may provide Paid Parental Leave intermittently if it determines that providing the leave will cause a public safety concern.
+For example, the extension of Paid Parental Leave to an eligible employee who did not give birth may constitute a public safety concern if: - 5.5.1.
+Providing the Paid Parental Leave would result in staffing levels below what is required by federal or state law to maintain operational safety; or - 5.5.2.
+Providing the Paid Parental Leave may impact the health or safety of staff, patients, residents, offenders, or other individuals the College is required by law to protect; and - 5.5.3.
 The College has been unable to secure supplemental staffing after requesting or diligently exploring alternative staffing options. - 5.6.
-If the College determines that it must delay paid parental leave, or make paid parental leave intermittent, because of a public safety concern per item 5.5, College shall provide paid parental leave as soon as practical following the qualifying event. - 5.7.
-If both parents are eligible employees, each may receive paid parental leave. - 5.7.1.
+If the College determines that it must delay Paid Parental Leave, or make Paid Parental Leave intermittent, because of a public safety concern per item 5.5, College shall provide Paid Parental Leave as soon as practical following the qualifying event. - 5.7.
+If both parents are eligible employees, each may receive Paid Parental Leave. - 5.7.1.
 Both parents may take their leave simultaneously or at different times, pending no public safety concern.